Gov't considering low-interest loans for merchants affected by TMON, WeMakePrice payout crisis

 Standard Chartered Bank Korea and Shinhan Bank are also currently looking into ways of supporting affected customers.

 TMON and WeMakePrice are no longer appearing in Naver and Kakao search results.
-Both companies announced Thursday that they would delist the platforms' products and services from their algorithms, including sponsored listings, in order to “prevent further damages.”
+Both companies announced Thursday that they would delist the platforms' products and services from their algorithms, including sponsored listings, in order to “prevent further damage.”

-BY CHO YONG-JUN [cho.yongjun1@joongang.co.kr]
+BY CHO YONG-JUN, SARAH CHEA [chea.sarah@joongang.co.kr]

 Log in to Twitter or Facebook account to connect